knative/docs/docs/blog/articles/Enhancing-func-cli-ux.md

 My initial weeks focused on improving the help text for all commands when run outside a function directory.
 I wanted to make those cryptic error messages actually helpful.

-Here's how that same error looks now:
+Here's how that same error I mentioned above looks now with the new help text:

 ```
 Error: no function found in current directory.